Become a honed specialist in theatre directing

 - We don’t do unconditional offers: Unless you already have your grades (you are a mature student), we will always insist on certain grade achievements because we want you to succeed in all aspects of your academic life including your A levels, BTEC, etc.

-- We may offer you a different course: We may offer you a place on a course within the department that is different to the one you applied for.
-If this is the case we will speak to you about this at your audition or shortly afterwards.
+- We may offer you a different course: We may offer you a place on an alternative, relevant course within the department, rather than offer you the course you applied for.
+If this is the case, we will state this in your offer letter/email and update your course on UCAS.
 We will explain our reasoning, which will revolve around placing you on the most appropriate course where we think you will thrive.